About Brain Donation

 Your family must notify us of your death quickly (within two hours).
 Your body is then taken to the University of Kentucky Chandler Hospital where the brain is removed by the Alzheimer’s Disease Center (ADC) pathologist and staff.

-The autopsy is provided at no charge to the families of study participants.
+The autopsy is provided at no charge to the families of study participants (if over 80 miles from Lexington, there is a possible charge.)

 Kentucky law lets a person give consent for autopsy while they are alive and authorizes others to do so after death or if a person becomes unable to make decisions because of dementia.